giacomos97/PhenographProject/README.md

 - *test_source_data_reading*: verify proper functionality of I/O functions
 - *test_clustering_reproducibility*: verify whether two identical executions of the clustering process provide the same result
 - *test_clustering_reliability*: verify proper functionality of clustering process by comparing results with the expected outcome
+On an average laptopt, this routine might require approximately 2 minutes.

 ## How to run the code
 Following these instructions you may run the code without performing any adaptation.
 All user parameters can be customized inside an external configuration file.